How does compression therapy work?

 What type of compression therapy is best for lipoedema?

 Flat-knit compression garments are the preferred garment type for lipoedema treatment: they are more comfortable and seem to be more effective.
 Depending on the extent of your lipoedema, there are different options of compression garments, such as stockings, leggings, or pants.
 Your individual condition determines what kind of garment and which compression class is required.

 Compression bandages are usually not used in pure lipoedema patients.
 However, depending on the severity of your symptoms or accompanying lymphoedema, other compression garments or even bandages might be beneficial.

 You can learn more about the different types of compression here

 What do I need to pay attention to?

 There are a few warning signs that point to inappropriate application of your compression garments or bandages.
-These are pain, discomfort, changes in the color, or tingling or numbness of your toes and fingers.
-If you notice one or more of these symptoms, move your limb or remove the garment if it does not help.
-When the symptoms do not resolve after a while, you should completely remove the compression garment and contact your HCP.
+These are pain, discomfort, changes in your skin colour, or tingling or numbness of your toes and fingers.
+If you notice one or more of these symptoms, move your limb or remove the garment if moving does not help.
+If the symptoms do not resolve after a while, you should completely remove the compression garment and contact your HCP.